Appleseed/learn/docs/portal/install/upgrade.rst

 * Open up your new Website on a different port ( IE 81 )
 	* Run through the web installer as normal
 		* Make sure the checks are all green
-	* Point to your restored SQL Database
+	* Point to your newly restored SQL Database
 		* This way you only upgrade a restored backup of your database and can restore back if an issue occurs
 * Once you have the upgraded website running you can modify your website settings in IIS to utilize the new website, rather than the non-* upgraded website.
 * Upgrade Check List